-- Click the "Start" button in the task bar and select the "Control Panel".

-- Select "Printers".

-- Click "Add Printer".

-4. Select "Add a local printer".

-You must make this selection because the printer port on the computer functions as a local port.

-- Select the "Use an existing port" setting and then choose the entry "AVM: (FRITZ!Box USB Printer Port)" from the list.
-Click "Next". - 6.
-Select the manufacturer for the USB printer connected to the FRITZ!Box from the "Manufacturers" list and then select the exact model from the "Printers" list. - If the manufacturer or the model is not included in the lists, use an installation disk or CD with the required files and click "Have Disk...". - 7.
-You can enter a name for the printer in the "Printer name" field.
-The operating system will use this name to administer the printer. - 8.
-Conclude the installation by clicking "Finish".
+- Click the "Start" button in the task bar and select the "Control Panel". - 2.
+Select "Printers". - Click "Add Printer". - 4.
+Select "Add a local printer". - You must make this selection because the printer port on the computer functions as a local port. - Select the "Use an existing port" setting and then choose the entry "AVM: (FRITZ!Box USB Printer Port)" from the list.
+Click "Next". - Select the manufacturer for the USB printer connected to the FRITZ!Box from the "Manufacturers" list and then select the exact model from the "Printers" list. - If the manufacturer or the model is not included in the lists, use an installation disk or CD with the required files and click "Have Disk...". - 7.
+You can enter a name for the printer in the "Printer Name" field.
+The operating system will use this name to administer the printer.

+8. Conclude the installation by clicking "Finish".

-Installing Printer Drivers in Windows XP
+Installing Printer Drivers in Windows XP/2000

-- 1. Open the start menu of the computer and click the "Printers and Faxes" entry (Windows XP). - 2.
+- 1. Open the start menu of the computer and click the "Printers and Faxes" entry (Windows XP) or click "Start / Settings / Printer" (Windows 2000). - 2.
 In the "Printers and Faxes" window, click "Add a printer".